sinankalkan/CENG501-Spring2021/project_AtaUzel/Sample_readme.md

 ## 1.1.
 Paper summary
 In the existing literature, reinforcement learning agents go through a very long exploration period where almost no useful learning is achieved.
 However assuming the environment is composed of a robotic manipulator and objects, almost always, the manipulator must interact with the objects to achieve the task.
 As a prior, this narrows down the search space considerably.
 Therefore if such priors can be learned in order to bias the agents, it can be considered as a pre-training in reinforcement learning.
 This way, the learning process can be quicker.

-# 2. The method and my interpretation
+# 2. The method and our interpretation

 ## 2.1.
 The original method